ECHO virus

 Treatment

 ECHO virus infections almost always clear up on their own.
 No specific medicines are available to fight the virus.
-Immune system treatment called IVIG may help people with severe ECHO virus infections who have a weakened immune system.
+Immune system treatment called intravenous immunoglobulin (IVIG) may help people with severe ECHO virus infections who have a weakened immune system.
 Antibiotics are not effective against this virus, or any other virus.

 Outlook (Prognosis)